nicojourdain/nicojourdain.github.io/students_dir/students_netcdf.md

 ncks -d lat,-30.0,30.0 filein.nc fileout.nc
 ```

-To only keep variables var1 and var2 in a netcdf file (option -O is to overwritte):
+To **only keep variables var1 and var2** in a netcdf file (option -O is to overwritte):
 ```shell
 ncks -O -v var1,var2 filein.nc fileout.nc
 ```

-To remove variables var1 and var2 from a netcdf file:
+To **remove variables** var1 and var2 from a netcdf file:
 ```shell
 ncks -O -x -v var1,var2 filein.nc fileout.nc
 ```

-To merge two files of same dimension (name and size), e.g. file1.nc containing the variable var(x,y) and file2.nc containing the variables nav_lon(x,y), nav_lat(x,y) and Bathymetry(x,y), you can do as follows:
+To **merge two files** of same dimension (name and size), e.g. file1.nc containing the variable var(x,y) and file2.nc containing the variables nav_lon(x,y), nav_lat(x,y) and Bathymetry(x,y), you can do as follows:
 ```shell
 ncks -A file1.nc file2.nc
 ```
 The variable var(x,y) will then be included into file2.nc

-To concatenate files with the same variables and consecutive time steps (e.g. there is one file per month [whatever the output frequency within this file] and you want a file containing the JJAS months):
+To **concatenate files** with the same variables and consecutive time steps (e.g. there is one file per month [whatever the output frequency within this file] and you want a file containing the JJAS months):
 ```shell
 ncrcat JUN1979.nc JUL1979.nc AUG1979.nc SEP1979.nc JJAS_1979.nc
 ```

-To calculate time-averages, e.g. to calculate a monthly mean from a file containing daily outputs:
+To calculate **time-averages**, e.g. to calculate a monthly mean from a file containing daily outputs:
 ```shell
 ncra -F -d time,1,31 file_January_daily.nc file_January_monthly.nc
 ```